 19. Kayak Around the Island

 Mykonos Kayak offers a range of different tours and trips.
-They also have offices all around the island, and the glassy waters of Aegean are perfect for a beginner.
+They also have offices all around the island, and the glassy waters of the Aegean are perfect for a beginner.
 Tours start at around $100.
 Click here to learn more about kayaking in Mykonos.

 20. Enjoy a Mykonos Sailing Tour